Aerya/Docker-MOHAA-server/README.md

 Someone asked for a way to run this MOHAA Docker server while beeing abble to add some contents such as maps, skins...

 I added a MOUNT volume, cron and a cronjob that copy files from local volume to the /app (workdir that can't be mounted) and a startup script to launch the game and cron.
+Maybe not the smartest but surely the easiest to me.

 Tested on Linux Ubuntu/Debian.